England's Amy Jones: Reaching Women's World Cup semi-final an 'achievement in itself'

 Wicketkeeper Amy Jones thinks securing a place in the Women's World Cup semi-final is a "big refresher" for England after a shaky start to the tournament.

-However, they managed to put together four wins in a row, cementing their place in the semi-final by beating Bangladesh by 100 runs.
+But they have since reeled off four wins in a row, cementing their place in the semi-finals with a 100-run victory over Bangladesh.

-After the turnaround England have produced, Jones was full of praise for how the squad pulled together in the early stages.

 "After the first couple of losses, every game was a must-win game and obviously there has been times where it has been really tricky and it has been quite low," Jones said.